ahiakwa/.github/profile/README.md

 > Founder of qFoldIT

-> Liaison officer of Ghanian Energy and Raw Materials Ghanian Companies
+> Liaison officer of Ghanian Energy and Raw Materials Companies

 #### Son of Dr. Ahiakwa Tette (Prestea Goldfields), I am the CIS liaison officer ensuring the efficiency of our family's energy and raw materials assets.